QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 :math:`k_0` is given to the household

-Market structure for intertemporal trades
+Market Structure for Intertemporal Trades
 -------------------------------------------

 There is a **single** grand competitive market in which a